 Traditional Gold IRA

 With a traditional Gold IRA, you can make contributions with pre-tax dollars, and your account is tax-deferred.
-This means you won’t have to pay taxes on your gains until you withdraw the money from your account at retirement.
+This means you won’t have to pay taxes on your deductible contributions and earnings until you withdraw the money from your account at retirement.

 Roth Gold IRAs

 With a Roth Gold IRA, you make contributions with after-tax dollars.
-This means you generally don’t have to pay taxes on any gains when you withdraw the money from your account at retirement.
+This means you generally don’t have to pay taxes on any qualified distributions when you withdraw the money from your account at retirement.

 SEP Gold IRAs

 Simplified Employee Pension (SEP) Gold IRAs are traditional IRAs specifically designed for small business owners and the self-employed.
 These accounts have the same tax benefits as traditional IRAs.

 The key difference with SEP Gold IRAs is that they allow you to make much larger contributions than traditional or Roth IRAs.
 For 2022, the contribution limit for a SEP IRA is the lesser of $61,000 ($66,000 for 2023) or 25% of the individual’s annual earnings, which is significantly higher than the limit for a traditional or Roth IRA.